toccata10/vpinball_config_tests/README.md

 batocera-save-overlay

 Now, when launching a table, the VPinballX.ini is copied to VPinballX-configgen.ini, which is then modified.
 So your precious VPinballX.ini should never be overwritten by this damn configgen;-)
-Also note, that the <table>.ini file will always override the settings from the configgen.
+Also note, that the table.ini file will always override the settings from the configgen.

 Tested tables:
 1) avatar for the pinmame window